Take a sneak peek at the new NIST.gov and let us know what you think!

-The use of thermal insulation is a primary approach to reducing heating and cooling loads in buildings, which account for 42%1 and 24%1 of energy consumption in residential and commercial buildings, respectively and to decrease energy losses from heat transfer systems that overlap the petroleum, chemical, iron and steel, and food and beverage industry sectors.
-This project will yield the measurement science needed to accurately predict the insulating ability of these materials by developing measurement data and techniques to allow for accurate assessment of the thermal properties of insulating materials.
+The use of thermal insulation is a primary approach to reducing heating and cooling loads in buildings, which account for 42 % (i) and 24 % (i) of energy consumption in residential and commercial buildings, respectively, and to decrease energy losses from heat transfer systems associated with the petroleum, chemical, iron and steel, and food and beverage industry sectors.
+This project will yield the measurement science needed to accurately predict the insulating ability of these materials by developing measurement data and techniques to allow for accurate assessment of their thermal properties.
 The focus is on three particular types of insulating materials with high degrees of uncertainty in the measured thermal performance: insulation meant for applications up to 250 °C, microporous insulation, and phase-change materials.

-Objective: To achieve reductions in building heating and cooling loads and industrial energy use by decreasing measurement uncertainties of the thermal resistance of insulating materials by 2015 through the assessment of high-temperature insulating materials measurement capabilities (i.e., laboratory comparisons) and investigation of measurement techniques for novel insulating materials.
+Objective - To achieve reductions in building heating and cooling loads and industrial energy use by decreasing measurement uncertainties of the thermal resistance of insulating materials through the assessment of high-temperature insulating materials measurement capabilities (i.e., laboratory comparisons) and investigation of measurement techniques for novel insulating materials.